arundhatigvasishth/EcoForecast/README.md

-🌱 EcoForecast:
+🌱 EcoForecast

 EcoForecast is a financial simulation platform that helps small and medium-sized businesses (SMEs) evaluate whether sustainable investments are economically viable before committing capital.
 Instead of treating sustainability as a moral gamble, EcoForecast treats it like an investment decision, grounded in data and risk modeling.

-🔍 The Problem:
+🔍 The Problem

 SMEs often want to transition to greener operations, but:

 Carbon audits are expensive 💸

 Consultants are often out of reach 🏢

 Operational data is scattered across bills, receipts, and invoices 📄

-Sustainability often feels like a leap of faith rather than a financially grounded decision.
+Sustainability often feels like a leap of faith rather than a financially grounded decision

 EcoForecast replaces that leap with a model.